Hope Lutheran Church ELCA · Farmington Hills, MI

 Neighborhood House

-Neighborhood House aids local residents with food, rent, and utility help.
+Neighborhood House aids residents with food, rent, and utility help.
 Hope supports it through holiday drives and pantry donations.

 Samaritas